zhenning/riak_wiki/pages/Riak/Developers/Developers.md

 This section provides information related to developing software backed by Riak.
 There are links to the official Basho-supported Riak client libraries as well as community developed libraries.
-In addition, there is documentation on the HTTP and Protocol Buffers APIs useful when developing new client libraries.
+In addition, there is documentation on the HTTP and Protocol Buffers APIs that are useful when developing new client libraries.

 * [[Client Libraries]]
   * [[Community-Developed Libraries and Projects]]